6. Multiplicative Functionals#

 Then

 A multiplicative functional that satisfies (6.1) is called a multiplicative martingale.
-In what follows, we denote such processes as \(M = L\) because, as we will see, we may view it as a likelihood ratio processes.
+We denote such a process as \(M = L\) because it is appropriate to view it as likelihood ratio process.

 Suppose that \(M_t = \exp\left[h(X_t)\right]\) where \(h\) is a Borel measurable function.
 The associated additive functional satisfies